aws-neuron/aws-neuron-sdk/FAQ.md

 **Q: Where can I compile to Neuron?**

-The one-time compilation step from the standard Framework-level model to Inferentia binary may be performed on any EC2 instance or on-premises.
+The one-time compilation step from the standard framework-level model to Inferentia binary may be performed on any EC2 instance or on-premises.

 We recommend using a high-performance compute server of choice (C5 or z1d instance types), for the fastest compile times and ease-of-use with a prebuilt [DLAMI](.
 Developers can also install Neuron in their own environments; this approach may work well